Walter Obodzinsky

-Walter Obodzinsky, also known as Volodya Obodzinsky (5 July 1919 - 6 March 2004), was a Polish-born member of the Wehrmacht.
+Walter Obodzinsky (5 July 1919 - 6 March 2004), also known as Volodya Obodzinsky, was a Polish-born member of the Wehrmacht.
 He gained notoriety when the Canadian government sought to revoke his citizenship in 1999, on the basis that Obodzinsky had concealed his past Nazi activities.

 Life

 Obodzinsky was born July 5, 1919, in Turzec, Poland.
 Between 1941 and 1944, Obodzinsky collaborated with Nazi occupiers in Belarus, serving as a member of the auxiliary police, Wehrmacht and Jagdzug.
 Obodzinsky joined an auxiliary police unit under the command of Heinrich Himmler in 1941.
 The unit later participated in the massacre of 1300-1500 Jews in the ghetto of Mir, Belarus.

 From March to July 1944, Obodzinsky was a member of the Wehrmacht.
 He deserted the Wehrmacht in July 1944 while stationed in France.
 From December 1944 to May 1945, Obodzinsky fought on the Italian front with the Second Company of the 21st Infantry Battalion of the Polish Second Corps.